 - Network, ask questions and get answers, share ideas and expertise, and build and strengthen professional relationships through SLA’s online community, SLA Connect.

 - SLA’s 2021 Salary Survey provides you with the latest data on salaries and employment trends in the library and information profession.

 - Stay abreast of industry issues and developments through SLA’s weekly e-newsletter, Information Insights, and our social media channels

-- Job postings specific to your industry with access to our brand new Career Center
+- Take advantage of job postings specific to your industry through access to our brand new Career Center.

 - Develop leadership, marketing and technical skills by taking advantage of SLA volunteer opportunities